 6. If all Rows were successfully imported, do a spot check in the Customer Module> select certain customer> Notes tab, and verify the information imported is ACCURATE.

 7. If unsuccessful, rows with the error will not be uploaded and the number of successful rows will not be the same as the total number of rows in the file.
 This is what happens if you import files with Bad Data.

 8. You will be able to see the line number in your file where the error is located and the line’s content.
 The detail of the error is also explained in the error tab.

 9. You can export the error detail to excel and determine what is causing the error.

-10. After the error is determined, edit your Addressbook File remove bad data then reimport back again.
+10. After the error is determined, edit your Service location File remove bad data then reimport back again.